 Master of Science Degree Program (MS)

 On the other hand, a master of science degree program is much more specialized and allows students to focus entirely on one particular specialization area.
-At LeBow, we offer MS programs across six different fields: accounting, business analytics, economics, finance, marketing and supply chain management.
+At LeBow, we offer MS programs across six different fields: MS in Business Analytics, MS in Economics, MS in Finance, MS in Marketing, MS in Sport Management and MS in Supply Chain Management.
 Students in MS programs become masters in their particular field of interest, making them a valuable asset to many different business operations.
 Those with an MS degree are seen as experts in their particular field.
 This is a great option for someone early in their career with minimum work experience or someone looking to change careers.

 Still not sure which is the best fit for your goals?